amergin/epimetal/docs/project/docs/userguide.md

 * [Box plot](userguide.md#box-plot)

 #### Figure windows
 The windows can be resized, dragged and removed from the canvas as user chooses.
 A cogwheel on the top-left of the window contains a set of options for the window.
 These available options vary based on the displayed figure type.
 For instance, [a histogram](userguide.md#histogram) can be exported either in SVG or PNG format through this dropdown.
+The PNG image is in a resolution of 96 DPI (Dots Per Inch).
+To increase the output resolution of a PNG file, increase the grid window size as needed (where applicable).

 ![Figure window settings dropdown](img/window_export.png)